mikepjb/sail/README.md

 When watching/regenerating files.. the new file won't refresh? need to test this and confirm for both shadow & figwheel
   - figwheel works.. you just have to configure the css-dirs to live reload them

+- Watcher will rewrite the output file even if there are no changes. (e.g file change triggers rebuild but the css is computed to be exactly the same)

 ## Implementation notes